This is a step-by-step guide from complete beginners who want to challenge themselves to speaking fluently within 1 year.

 TIP: Practice saying these sentences out loud.
 Not just when you’re studying, but when you’re out and about.

-Month 2 Week 1: Basic vocabulary and grammar ② + Arrange a speaking partner!
+Month 2 Week 1: Basic vocabulary and grammar ② + Find a Teacher!

 [Memrise] JLPT N5 Vocabulary & Kanji (Levels 8-19) – The second week introduces kanji.
 Learning some basic kanji is very, very helpful in the long run, but you can skip the kanji if you want.